dmccreary/stem-classroom-admin/docs/concepts/index.md

-# Core Concepts in Administrating a STEM Classroom with Physical Computing
+# Core Concepts in Administrating a STEM Coding Classroom with Physical Computing and AI

 ## USB Port Administration